Carham Parish includes the churches of St. Paul's, Branxton; St. Cuthbert's, Carham and St. Helen's Cornhill

 A large proportion of this area is now part of an Eco-Museum, that encompasses several local villages and sites of interest.
 This Border area has a wealth of history to discover, and all three churches are an important part of that history.

-Please click on the individual church links on this page for more information and details of service times.
+Please click on the individual church menu links for more information and details of service times.